zencart/documentation/content/user/upgrading/convert_to_utf8.md

 ## Converting to UTF8MB4:

-1\.
+### 1\.
+Converting the database
 Use this conversion utility to convert your data to UTF8 (AFTER MAKING AND TESTING A DATABASE BACKUP):

 [https://github.com/zencart/utf8mb4-converter](https://github.com/zencart/utf8mb4-converter)

+If you encounter errors converting certain tables due to bad data in them, simply fix the bad data and then re-run the script.
+While a full list of possible database-problems is beyond the scope of this article, common bad-data issues might include bad date formats in existing data (see other article in these docs to help with that), or broken tables (such as broken auto-increments or corrupt indexes) which are usually fixed by simply running a `repair` on the table either from phpMyAdmin's Operations tab or via your hosting control panel's databases page or by manually running `REPAIR TABLE tablename;` in phpMyAdmin.

+### 2\.
+Configuring your store

-2\.
-Update your PHP files to indicate your UTF-8 intentions.
+You must also update your PHP files to indicate your UTF-8 intentions.

   If you installed your site NEW since v1.5.0 or newer, then the following are ALREADY done for you.<br>
   But, if you UPGRADED from a version prior to 1.5.0, then you will need to double-check each of the following: